samuel-yang/email-parsing/README.md

 Purpose
 Compile rates of various messaging routes from a variety of aggregators, across multiple file formats, currencies and other variables and generate a single file that easily displays all data.
 Setup
-Download the script file, located at https://github.com/samuel-yang/email-parsing in the /dist directory.
+Download the script file, located at https://github.com/samuel-yang/email-parsing in the /dist directory into the desired directory.
+This will be the location where local files will be saved to.
 Also required will be the client_secret.json file.
-Launch the executable, which should start a browser session, requesting a log-in for the files.
+Launch the script, which should start a browser session, requesting a log-in for the files.
 Find details of the log-in information in the e-mails.
 Shared rate sheet access can be found at https://drive.google.com/drive/folders/0BzlU44AWMToxNEtxSWROcjkzYVE?usp=sharing Editable documents and changes must be uploaded as workbooks in the following folder https://drive.google.com/open?id=0BzlU44AWMToxYmdRR1hHVXJiQ1E
 How it works